taciturn2021/ZFighters-Potential-Unleashed/README.md

-# A 2D game made in java inspired by Dragon Ball
+# A 2D game made in Java inspired by Dragon Ball